Last Updated: 1 Mar 2017

 July 2015- Vaquita decline even faster than expected

 For more information on the vaquita and the recovery program click on the following links:

 Barlow, J., Gerrodette, T., & Silber, G. (1997).
 First estimates of vaquita abundance.
 Marine Mammal Science, 13, 44–58.

 D’Agrosa, C., Lennert-Cody, C. E., & Vidal, O. (2000).
 Vaquita bycatch in Mexico’s artisanal gillnet fisheries: driving a small population to extinction.
 Conservation Biology, 14, 1110–1119.

-Gerrodette, T., & Rojas-Bracho, L. (in press).
+Gerrodette, T., & Rojas-Bracho, L. (2011).
 Estimating the success of protected areas for the vaquita, Phocoena sinus.
 Marine Mammal Science.

 Jaramillo-Legorreta, A. M., Rojas-Bracho, L., & Gerrodette, T. (1999).
 A new abundance estimate for vaquitas: first step for recovery.
 Marine Mammal Science, 15, 957–973.

 Jaramillo-Legorreta, A., Rojas-Bracho, L., Brownell, R. L. Jr., Read, A. J., Reeves, R. R., Ralls, K., & Taylor, B. L. (2007).
 Saving the vaquita: immediate action, not more data.
 Conservation Biology, 21,1653-1655.